Pshy0/pshy_merge/HELP.md

 | ------- | ----------- |
 | `!help [page_name\|module_name\|!command]` | Show the general help or a given help page. |

-The commands's color match its permissions:
+The commands's color match its default permissions:
 - 🟢 green: Everyone can use the command.
 - 🟡 Yellow: Cheat command that can only be used by room admins, or by everyone if cheat commands are enabled in the room.
 - 🔴 red: Only room admins can use the command.